Why just counting calories isn’t enough

 We here at Tempo think you’re way more than a number on a scale.
 And you should, too, because focusing too much on your weight can actually result in some detrimental oversights in your fitness.

-Calorie-restricting diets paired with intensive exercise regimens—besides causing burn-out—can result in the loss of lean body mass (AKA that muscle that you’ve been trying so hard to build), which in turn can have cascading negative effects on your overall health.
+Calorie-restricting diets paired with intensive exercise regimens—besides causing burn-out—can result in the loss of lean body mass (AKA that muscle that you’ve been trying so hard to build), which in turn can have cascading negative effects on your total body health.

 Sure, you will likely drop weight while cutting calories and working out a ton, and you may see that number on the scale drop.
-What your scale isn’t telling you is that some of that weight you’re losing could be in the form of that hard-earned muscle.
+What your scale isn’t telling you is that some of that weight you’re losing could be in the form of that hard-earned muscle and the shrinking of each of your muscle groups.

 Some of that you're losing could be in the form of that hard-earned muscle mass.